yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/ficc.md

 * Wash trade

-Wash trading – also referred to as round trip trading – is a practice where investors buy and sell the same financial instruments almost at the same time.
+*Wash trading* - also referred to as round trip trading - is a practice where investors buy and sell the same financial instruments almost at the same time.

+For example, a bank group has many branches in different countries and regions.
+Bank HK wants to a trade from Bank HK to Bank JP, and this trade is called wash trade.

 Motivations include security ownership change to another investor,